Close-up of three penguins walking on the white sand of Boulders Beach Nature Reserve

 Visit the cute penguin colony at Boulders Beach

-Enjoy a lovely picnic at Botanical Gardens, a UNESCO World Heritage Site
+Enjoy a lovely picnic at the Botanical Gardens, a UNESCO World Heritage Site

 Walk to Africa’s most South-Western point of the continent